SimeonC/SpokeDM/README.txt

 	SpokeDM also extends CFWheels property function with the below params, we also make use of CFWheels label param which is what we display on the front end:
 		@param name: spokeType		 	required: No	type: string	A string that overrides the type set in the database, can be one of; display, integer, string, datetime, date, time, boolean, float, binary, dropdown.
 NOTE that binary is currently not supported as a display unless you implement it in the formBase.cfm. the dropdown option must also have the spokeOptions setting included.
-		@param name: spokeOptions	 	required: No	type: array		an array of strings that are used as the dropdown options.
+		@param name: spokeOptions	 	required: No	type: array		an array of strings/{key, name} that are used as the dropdown options.
 (If this is defined then the spoketype doesn't need to be set)
 		@param name: spokePlaceholder	required: No	type: string	Used as the default/unselected value in dropdowns or as the placeholder value in all other inputs as suitable (some don't support it, like display or checkboxes)
 		@param name: spokeTip		 	required: No	type: string	Used as the tip that is displayed next to the label on the form